pjankiewicz/visual-search/README.md

 Rust web application for visual search.
 It is a component of [RecoAI](https://recoai.net) which is a fully featured engine for e-commerce recommendation systems.

-Visual Search in Rust is a single responsibility server/library to perform similar images queries.
-It works by extracting features using selected deep learning model and indexing them using an approximate nearest neighbors algorithm.
+Visual Search in Rust is a single responsibility server/library performing similar images queries.
+It works by extracting features using a selected deep learning model and indexing them using an approximate nearest neighbors algorithm.

 Examples